berylrb/favorite-shows/README.md

 - [ ] allow users to create multiple lists
 - [ ] allow users to search for shows in other users' lists
 - [ ] allow users to search for a show based on keyword
-- [ ] fix @media alignment on contact page for socials icons

 ## Special Thanks: